 When employees of a certain nature get fired, they make a scene and do some things that end up with Karen from HR filing a report.
-Papers get tossed, becoming airborne razors for unprotected skin, but those don’t hurt as much as the words that are flung in every direction like a machine gun in the hands of the Tasmanian Devil.
+Papers get tossed, becoming airborne razors for exposed skin, but those don’t hurt as much as the words that are flung in every direction like a machine gun in the hands of the Tasmanian Devil.

 This doesn’t describe the behavior of the vast majority of employees, but neither does the time Gianfranco Zola murdered three Liverpool players on live television.

 Gianfranco Zola is an incredible name – one of the best any of us has ever heard – and it’s fun to say.
 He looked like a kid in those oversized kits from the 90s and was definitely the most gifted short person in sports you’ve ever seen during the period of 1989-2003, bar none.
 (He played before and after that, but we’re going to ignore all of it.)

 If you couldn’t guess by his name, he’s Italian, and if you’re unfamiliar with soccer, or ‘calcio’, Italians are really comfortable kicking a ball around.
 Like, really comfortable – as comfy as a Pendleton blanket and board shirt combo.
 Zola was truly ridiculous with a ball at his feet, so much so that you have to watch his highlights over and over out of disbelief that the things he did were possible.

 What he did to defenders was a joke.
 Silliness.
 I only know from YouTube, as I was four and eating applesauce with my lunch by the time Zola joined Chelsea, but he was special; that you can tell from some stray highlight videos.